 If you’re here, chances are we share the same deep-rooted passion: a love for birds.

 While I may not fit neatly into any specific category – birder, twitcher, or backyard enthusiast – I embrace a little bit of everything.
 I find joy in quiet birdwatching during a hike or from the comfort of a well-placed bird hide.
-At the same time, I won’t hesitate to travel a fair distance just to photograph a rare bird someone else spotted in the wild.
+At the same time, I won’t hesitate to travel a fair distance to photograph a rare bird someone else spotted in the wild.

 No matter the setting, photography is always the common thread.
 I see the world in frames and compositions.
 Whether I’m capturing an elusive bird of prey or a tiny Wren or Tit framed by perfect morning light, the joy is the same.
 It's not always about finding the rarest bird – it’s about capturing beauty in the moment.

 My name is Richard.
 I’m a 65-year-old professional photographer, happily married and living in Belgium, though originally from the Netherlands.
-While my background is rooted in sports photography, I’ve found that with age comes a growing appreciation for the natural world – and birds have become my favorite subject.
+While my background is rooted in sports photography, I’ve found that with age comes a growing appreciation for the natural world – and birds have become my favourite subject.

 Why this website?